rartych/tooling/linting/docs/Reusable Workflows.md

 ## Runnig Linting Workflows

 ###  PR validation
-This workflow is triggered for each Pull Request in API Repository.
+This workflow is triggered for each Pull Request in the API Repository.
 Additional job (to be defined) is executed for PRs modifying CHANGELOG.md file (like Release PRs).